botchagalupe/dirsync/Dirsync-Tool.md

  : The LDAP attribute storing the user’s preferred time zone.

 Once we have these information, it can be stored in the database via Dirsyc Tool.
-The directory synchronization process will extract information from the database in order to extract groups and users from LDAP server and sync them with Enstratius.
+The directory synchronization process will extract information from the database to conenect with LDAP server.

-NOTE: The tool will validate the LDAP credentials first before moving on to populating the database.

 There are two ways we cam add a LDAP service in Enstratius using the tool.

 ### Using user prompt inputs for LDAP configuration values.

-Adding a LDAP service with '-a' action allows the user to add LDAP service by taking inputs from the command prompt one by one.
+Adding a LDAP service with '-a' action allows the user to add LDAP service by taking user prompt inputs in succession.

 ```
 #Example